Demand management measures

 NERC implemented new measures in 2015 designed to raise discovery science standard grant success rates.

-From the July 2015 standard grants scheme, the maximum standard grant award limit was reduced to £800k (100 per cent Full Economic Costing (FEC), £640k at 80 per cent FEC).
+From the July 2015 standard grants scheme, the maximum standard grant award limit was reduced to £800,000 (100% full economic costing (FEC), £640,000 at 80% FEC).
 There is a process for requesting exceptional permission to exceed the funding limit detailed in section B of the research grants and fellowships handbook.

-The demand management measures are based on historic application and award data and will limit the number of applications an individual research organisation can make, where that organisation fails to meet a 20 per cent success rate quality threshold.
+The demand management measures are based on historic application and award data and will limit the number of applications an individual research organisation can make, where that organisation fails to meet a 20% success rate quality threshold.

-Research organisations that fail to meet the 20 per cent success rate threshold will have the number of applications they can make in each standard grant round restricted, until they meet the threshold.
+Research organisations that fail to meet the 20% success rate threshold will have the number of applications they can make in each standard grant round restricted, until they meet the threshold.
 The data will be re-calculated annually using the six most recent grant rounds.

 Restrictions will be calculated on a sliding scale; in the most extreme cases institutions will be limited to one application per grant round.

-The outcome from the first round under demand management measures (July 2015) is that the overall success rate increased to 14 per cent compared to 11 per cent from the January 2015 closing date.
-The objective is to reach a success rate of 20 per cent.
+The outcome from the July 2016 closing date is that the overall success rate increased to 20% compared to 14% from the July 2015 closing date.

-A full list of the quotas that will apply for the second year (2016-17) to the July 2016 and January 2017 standard grant (including new investigator) closing dates is available below, with frequently asked questions at the foot of the page.
+A full list of the quotas that will apply for the third year (2017-18) to the July 2017 and January 2018 standard grant (including new investigator) closing dates is available below, with frequently asked questions at the foot of the page.

 As part of an RCUK harmonised approach to ensure greater transparency in the peer review process, panel recommendations and funding cut-off points are also published on the NERC website and give a more immediate indicator of the performance of individual proposals.